Hundreds of teal threads stretched parallel on a loom: many independent strands running side by side to form a single piece of cloth.

 This reduced total parsing time from 16–25s down to 7–11s.

-Benchmark Tables
+Speedup Benchmark

 Memory Workers Sequential Parallel Speedup